 The University of Mary Washington has received an endowment from the estate of Shirley Van Epps Waple’52 to establish 8 rotating, supported professorships in her name.
-Beginning in 2014-15, six of these will come to Arts and Sciences, with one reserved, by the terms of her will, for Economics.
-The bequest is set up in such a way that UMW will only have 3 professorships for the 2013-14 academic year, with one available for each College.
-The 2013-14 Waple Professorship in Arts and Sciences will not be restricted to one department.
+Beginning in 2014-15, six of these will be in Arts and Sciences, with one reserved, by the terms of her will, for Economics.
+One of the six Waple Professorships was awarded for 2013-2014 to Dr. Allyson Poska, Professor in History and Director of Women and Gender Studies.

 Each Waple Professorship carries an award of $15,000 per year for two years.
 The recipient will be able to apply up to $5,000 of these funds annually to support his or her release from teaching.

 Any tenured faculty member with a minimum of 6 years of service at UMW.

 To pursue a project during the two-year tenure of the professorship.
 Projects may include research, writing, performances, creative work, and the scholarship of pedagogy.

 Application must include: